datasciencecampus/occupationcoder-international/README.md

 In contrast to the original package, as presented here, we assume the user will code  inputs provided as a .csv file as opposed to coding single job descriptions (if a single record is to be coded, it is fine to just code an input file with a single record).
 Information on how to format inputs, run the tool, and a summary of expected outputs is provided below.

+The code in this repository can be used/run either by setting up locally (or in custom cloud infrastructure) by following the steps under "Getting Started" below, or by running in a Github Codespace.
+We have provided a fully pre-configured set up for this within this repository (in `.devcontainer/`), with all required packages installed, which will allow a user to run the code within a Codespace without any configuration required.
+To start a Codespace, go to to the "Code" button at the top of the Github repository page, select the "Codespaces" tab, and click "Start new codespace" for the relevant branch.
+Once this is running, for basic use you can follow the steps below from "Input format" onwards.

 ### Getting started

-After cloning the repository locally, we suggest setting up a new virtual environment to house necessary packages (e.g. `python -m venv .coder-env` and activate this as appropriate for your OS).
+After cloning the repository locally, we suggest setting up a new virtual environment to house necessary packages (e.g. `python -m venv .coder-env` and activate this as appropriate for your OS, e.g. `source .coder-env/bin/activate`).

 To install dependencies and set up the package locally, run the following in a command line interface, in the base directory of this repository (i.e. where this README.md is located):
 ```